Campus-Castolo/m182/02_assessment/01_wireshark/01_Docker/README.md

 tcp.stream eq 1
 ```

-3. Reconstruct plaintext credentials and data transfers.
+3. Follow streams to recover plaintext data and credentials.

 ---

 # **FAQ**

-### ❓ Why use Docker instead of Virtual Machines?
+### ❓ Why Docker instead of VMs?

-* Faster startup
+* Faster
-* Lower resource usage
+* Lightweight
+* Easy to reproduce
+* Versioned in git
-* Cleaner isolation
+* Safer isolation
-* Easier version control
-* Perfect reproducibility

 ---

-### ❓ Can this harm my real network?
+### ❓ Can it harm my real network?

 No — as long as:

-* You keep everything in Docker
+* You keep everything inside Docker
-* You do not expose ports unnecessarily
+* You do not publish external ports unnecessarily
-* You do not bridge the containers into your LAN
+* You do not bridge the Docker network

 ---

 ### ❓ Does this simulate real attacks?

+Yes.
-Yes — you will capture **real plaintext passwords**, emails, and DNS data.
+You will capture **real plaintext credentials**, emails, and DNS queries exactly as attackers would.

-This is exactly how attackers exploit insecure protocols.

 ---

 ### ❓ Can I extend this lab?

-Yes!
-Suggestions:
+Absolutely.
+Future modules may include:

-* Telnet server
+* Telnet (planned)
-* POP3 server
+* POP3 (planned)
-* IMAP without TLS
+* IMAP (unencrypted)
-* ARP spoofing with Ettercap
+* ARP spoofing scenarios
+* MITM attacks using Kali containers
-* Custom Python C2 channel
+* Custom malware/C2 traffic simulation

 ---

-### ❓ Where should I save PCAP files?
+### ❓ Where should I save PCAPs?

-A recommended folder:
+Recommended folder:

 ```
-/analysis/pcap/
+analysis/pcap/
 ```